dfinity/candid/spec/Candid.md

 T* : <X>* -> i8*
 T*(<X>^N) = leb128(N) T(<X>)^N
 ```
+The meta-function `FT` constructs a backwards-compatible encoding for [future types](#deserialisation-of-future-types).

 Every nested type is encoded as either a primitive type, via the negative op-code, or an index into a list of *type definitions*, via a positive number.
 This allows for recursive types and sharing of types occuring multiple times: